+Group video (20%)

-Group video (20%): you will make one video (in a group of 3-4 students) on a specific far-right individual or organization (schedule and topics to be announced in the third or fourth week of the course).
-The video should analyze the history, ideology, leadership, and political relevance of the specific individual/organization.
-The video should not be longer than 20 minutes and must be well-produced and well-researched - that means, edited to ensure clear sound and consistent volume, include relevant visual clips, and be based on research that goes well beyond the compulsory readings.
+You will make one group video (in a group of 3-4 students) on a specific far right individual or organization (schedule and topics to be announced in the second week of the course).
+The video analyzes the history, ideology, and political relevance of the specific individual or organization, putting it into the broader context of the course, and linking it to the compulsory reading of the specific class.
+The video should not be longer than 15 minutes, be well-produced and well-researched - that means going well beyond the compulsory reading that all students have to do.